KiandaBPM/docs/content/docs/platform/application-designer/process/properties.md

 weight: "3"
 linkTitle: "Process properties"
 typora-root-url: ..\..\..\..\..\static
+description: "Kianda low-code development platform - Process Properties"
 ---

-Every process, form and control, such as text boxes and lists, will have **properties** visible in the right-hand pane of the [Designer](/docs/platform/application-designer/designer/) view.
+In Kianda every process, every form and every control field such as text boxes and lists, will have **properties** visible in the right-hand pane of the [Designer](/docs/platform/application-designer/designer/) view.

 ## Process properties ##
 When you go to **Administration** > **Designer** > click on a process > **Process properties** in the right-hand pane, you will see the properties for the chosen process.